falcosecurity/libs/proposals/20220203-versioning-schema-amendment.md

 - *patch* increases either when `API_VERSION`’s patch or `SCHEMA_VERSION`’s patch number has been increased or when any other code changes have been introduced (for example, the support for a new kernel)

 Note that no backward-incompatible changes can be introduced without bumping the *major* number of `API_VERSION` or `SCHEMA_VERSION` first.
 Similar logic applies for the *minor* and *patch* numbers.
 Since both `API_VERSION` and `SCHEMA_VERSION` follow the SemVer scheme, with this method also, the resulting driver version is guaranteed to respect what the SemVer specification mandates.

+### Other considerations

+Steps described in the [20210524-versioning-and-release-of-the-libs-artifacts.md#steps](20210524-versioning-and-release-of-the-libs-artifacts.md#steps) section will need to be adapted to accommodate the two different release processes (one for the libs and another for the drivers).